 NOTE: For the program used in the current study (Table of Materials) it is recommended to use the following reconstruction parameters: Smoothing: 0-2, Beam Hardening Correction: 45, Ring Artefact Reduction: 4-9 and to reconstruct slices in 16-bit TIFF format.

-Create a 3D surface model and save into a standard STL format compatible with most 3D printers and rapid prototyping.
+Create a 3D model and save into a standard STL format compatible with most 3D printers and rapid prototyping.
 For the program used in the current study (Table of Materials), do the following:

 Select the command File > Open to open the file dataset.
 Open the dialog File > Preferences and select the Advanced tab.

-Use the double-time cubes algorithm to construct the 3D models.
+Use the adaptive rendering algorithm to construct the 3D models.
 This algorithm minimizes the number of facet triangles and provides smoother surface detail.
 Use 10 as the locality parameter; this parameter defines the distance in pixels to the neighboring point used for finding the object border.
 Minimize tolerance to 0.1 to decrease file size.

 NOTE: After opening the dataset, the images are shown in the “Raw Images” page.